Aleksandar1231/exercise-tracker/README.md

 # exercise-tracker

-To run on local machine, open command shell:
+To run on local machine, open 2 command shell:

-  Start the app:
+  On first command shell, start the app:
     $npm start

+  On second command shell, start the server:
+    $cd backend
+    $nodemon server